Mahatma Gandhi: Civil rights activist in South Africa (1893–1914)

 During the Boer War, Gandhi volunteered in 1900 to form a group of stretcher-bearers as the Natal Indian Ambulance Corps.
-According to Arthur Herman, Gandhi wanted to disprove the British colonial stereotype that Hindus were not fit for "manly" activities involving danger and exertion, unlike the Muslim "martial races".
-Gandhi raised eleven hundred Indian volunteers, to support British combat troops against the Boers.
+According to Arthur Herman, Gandhi wanted to disprove the British colonial stereotype that Hindus were not fit for "manly" activities involving danger and exertion, unlike the Muslim "martial races."
+Gandhi raised 1,100 Indian volunteers to support British combat troops against the Boers.
 They were trained and medically certified to serve on the front lines.
 They were auxiliaries at the Battle of Colenso to a White volunteer ambulance corps.
-At the battle of Spion Kop Gandhi and his bearers moved to the front line and had to carry wounded soldiers for miles to a field hospital because the terrain was too rough for the ambulances.
-Gandhi and thirty-seven other Indians received the Queen's South Africa Medal.
+At the Battle of Spion Kop, Gandhi and his bearers moved to the front line and had to carry wounded soldiers for miles to a field hospital since the terrain was too rough for the ambulances.
+Gandhi and 37 other Indians received the Queen's South Africa Medal.

 In 1906, the Transvaal government promulgated a new Act compelling registration of the colony's Indian and Chinese populations.
+The law required Asians to undergo fingerprint registration and to carry identity certificates that officials could demand at any time.
+Historians have noted that Gandhi's resistance was therefore also a protest against a system of biometric identification that treated Indians as criminal subjects.
+Gandhi initially accepted voluntary registration as a gesture of trust, but later realized that once fingerprints were recorded, individuals lost the right to withdraw their consent.
+This then shaped Gandhi's understanding of Satyagraha as a defense of dignity and personal autonomy.
 At a mass protest meeting held in Johannesburg on 11 September that year, Gandhi adopted his still evolving methodology of Satyagraha (devotion to the truth), or nonviolent protest, for the first time.
 According to Anthony Parel, Gandhi was also influenced by the Tamil moral text Tirukkuṛaḷ after Leo Tolstoy mentioned it in their correspondence that began with "A Letter to a Hindu".
 Gandhi urged Indians to defy the new law and to suffer the punishments for doing so.
-Gandhi's ideas of protests, persuasion skills and public relations had emerged.
-He took these back to India in 1915.
+His ideas of protests, persuasion skills, and public relations had emerged.
+Gandhi took these back to India in 1915.